movementlabsxyz/MIP/MIP/mip-61/README.md

 ELSE:
     CREATE new `nonce` entry locally and save it in ORDERED_SET.

-// note this is note the final state as is the case for most other state reads in this algorithm QUERY target chain contract for `nonce` in non-final state
+// note this is not the final state as is the case for most other state reads in this algorithm QUERY target chain contract for `nonce` in non-final and final state

-// If `complete_transfer` transaction was sent previously to target chain IF `nonce` is found THEN:
+// If `complete_transfer` transaction was sent previously to target chain IF `nonce` is found on target chain THEN:
     IF `transfer_uid` does not match THEN:
         REPORT error and EXIT